tspeckhofer/tspeckhofer.github.io/_posts/2021-07-18-jekyll-typora-and-mathjax.md

 {:toc}
 ---

-## Install Jekyll and make a Jekyll blog/website
+## Install Jekyll and mak a Jekyll blog/website

 - Go to [this page](https://jekyllrb.com/docs/installation/windows/) and follow the instructions to install Jekyll.